crutcher/crutcher.github.io-source/source/_posts/blog/2022/12/What-Are-AI-Art-Models.md

 the simplest way would be to just *train a lot of different models*.

 Let's name the current model:
-   * "Maine coon Cat laying on a white and black salt and pepper rug."
+   * "Maine coon cat laying on a white and black salt and pepper rug."

 Now, my model of my cat is certainly bigger than one picture, but it's probably a lot smaller than all the pictures I used to train it; probably a *lot* smaller if I've used good math to do the job.

 If I want to be able to denoise other things, I could train other models, say:
-   * "Maine coon Cat sitting on a white and black salt and pepper rug."
+   * "Maine coon cat sitting on a white and black salt and pepper rug."
-   * "Maine coon Cat laying on wooden floor."
+   * "Maine coon cat laying on wooden floor."
-   * "Maine coon Cat sitting on a wooden floor."
+   * "Maine coon cat sitting on a wooden floor."
    * "Planes on a runway."
    * Etc.